subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 - Below the critical temperature, the material become magnetic.
 However, after gradually increasing as the temperature was further reduced, the magnetisation hit a limit at a finite temperature and stayed there even at lower temperatures.

 This was a new kind of magnetic behavior not seen before, and soon physicists came up with an explanation for it.
 As shown in figure 12, all the spins of ferromagnetic materials tend to align at lower temperatures, while those in anti-ferromagnetic also tend to align but in opposite directions.
 Spin Glasses on the other hand do not exhibit any such regularity.
 Even at low temperatures, their spins can have different orientations as shown in the right hand side of the figure.
 Hence some of the interactions are ferromagnetic (shown in blue), while others are anti-ferromagnetic (shown in red).
-It seems that the presence of the copper atoms in the spin glass interferes with the tendency of iron atoms to try to line up as temperature decreases.
-This random orientations of spins is said to be "dis-ordered".
+It seems that the presence of the copper atoms in the spin glass interferes with the tendency of iron atoms to try to line up as temperature decreases and this random orientations of spins is said to be "dis-ordered".
 In the same way that an amorphous solid like window glass doesn’t have an orderly crystal structure, a spin glass doesn’t have an orderly magnetic structure.
 But is there any structural law that these seeemingly random spin configurations obey which could be predicted using the tools of statistical mechanics?
 This turned out to be a very difficult theoretical problem, and the solution did not emerge for another three decades until the mid-1980s.

-There is a subtle difference between the pure randomness of a disordered state in a ferromagnetic material when $T > T_c$ and the disorder that we see in a spin glass when $T < T_c.
-The latter looks as random as a paramagnetic material, but there are some differences:
+There is a subtle difference between the pure randomness of the paramagnetic state in a ferromagnetic material when $T > T_c$ and the disorder that we see in a spin glass when $T < T_c.
+The latter looks as random as a paramagnetic state, but there are some differences:
 The randomness in the ferromagnetic material gradually decreases as the temperature is reduced, and ultimately it becomes completely ordered at $T=0$.
 The randomness in the spin glass on the other hand becomes "frozen" as the temperature is reduced, and it maintains the randomness even at $T=0$.
 We will see in the next section that there are some order parameters that are able to capture the frozen disorder in a spin glass.